 Simple routine behaviors, like clicking on a link or email attachment, can invite security risks.
 Compromised accounts that have been taken over by cyber attackers are a very real threat for remote teams.
 Everyone in your organization should be aware of the main tactics used by malicious hackers and the consequences of ignoring them.
 Common risks include malicious social engineering, like phishing for malware distribution.
 The first steps to mitigating security risk are creating a draft security document and adopting a broad policy that security is everyone’s responsibility.
 These are key to making cybersecurity a company-wide and collective effort.

-Not knowing company policy should never be an excuse
+Failure to educate should never be an excuse